1.1. Contact organisation

 3.6.1.
 National target population

 The target population is the population for which inferences are made.
 The frame (or frames, as sometimes several frames are used) is a device that permits access to population units.
-The frame population is the set of population units which can be accessed through the frame and the survey data really refer to this population.
+The frame population is the set of population units which can be accessed through the frame and the survey data really refer to this population of institutional units.

 The objective of the European R&D statistics is to cover all intramural R&D activities.
 In line with this objective, the target population for the national R&D survey of the Government Sector should consist of all R&D performing units (including known R&D performers or assumed to perform R&D).
 In practise however, countries in their R&D surveys might have difficulty in identifying R&D activities at the municipality level.